pdxparrot/assets/SETUP.md

   * Normal Color: (255, 0, 255, 255)
   * Highlight Color: (0, 255, 0, 255)
   * Add a Button Helper to the button
+    * Attach the default button effects to the helper

 ## Main Menu

-* Create a new MainMenu script that overrides the Game MainMenu and implement the required interface
+* Create a new Menu/MainMenu script that overrides the Game MainMenu and implement the required interface
 * Create a MainMenu Prefab in Prefabs/Menus and add the Game Menu component to it
   * Layer: UI
   * Add a Canvas under the prefab